Our Core Values

 Making new things still uses resources to create & transport.
 Even when stuff is made with recycled or sustainable materials, it still has to go somewhere in the end.
 A lot of package-free shops don't acknowledge this.

 We believe vintage & secondhand zero waste supplies (items in good condition made of recyclable glass, metal, or wood that already exist) are better than buying new and creating a vacuum for more stuff to be ordered & produced.
+We aim to offer as many vintage kitchenware & home goods as we can keep in stock!

 2.)
 But not all vintage things are great though...